How I Became a Top 100 Wix Agency Partner at Sixty.

-Now, at sixty-two, nearly three years since I did my first Wix website, I attained my first milestone, one-hundred straight 5-star reviews on WIX.
+Now, at sixty-two, three plus years since I did my first Wix website, I was named a Top 100 Wix Worldwide Agency.

 My passion for WIX and helping customers from all walks of life, every type of business, no matter how small or big, is like my first passion for movies and chess.

 My sister always asks me, “how did you learn this,” and I reply, “you can always teach an old dog new tricks.”